AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-ewings/exploratory_analysis/README.md

 6. `06-tumor-cell-state-assignments.Rmd`: This notebook looks at assigning tumor cell states in `SCPCL000822` and `SCPCL000824`.
 Tumor cells are grouped into `EWS-FLI` high, `EWS-FLI` low, and `EWS-FLI` middle based on expression of marker genes.

+7. `07-identify-max-rank-aucell.Rmd`: This notebook identifies an appropriate threshold for `aucMaxRank` to use with `AUCell`.

 ## Annotation notebooks

 The `annotation_notebooks` folder contains exploratory notebooks used to explore and validate annotations in individual samples.